Be My Lover (La Bouche song)

-"Be My Lover" is a song by German Eurodance group La Bouche and released in March 1995 by Arista and RCA Records as the second single from their debut album, Sweet Dreams (1995).
+"Be My Lover" is a song by German Eurodance group La Bouche and released in March 1995 MCI Records and BMG as the second single from their debut album, Sweet Dreams (1995).
 The song was written by group members Melanie Thornton and Lane McCray with Uli Brenner and Gerd Amir Saraf, who co-produced it with Frank Farian.

 "Be My Lover" became a number-one hit in the Czech Republic, Germany, Hungary, Romania, and Sweden, as well as on the Eurochart Hot 100.
 In the United States, the single reached numbers five and six on the Cash Box Top 100 and Billboard Hot 100, respectively.
 Two different music videos were produced to promote the single.
 "Be My Lover" earned La Bouche the 1996 Echo Music Prize in Germany in the category for Best Dance Single as well as the ASCAP Award in the US for the Most Played Song in America.
 It was dubbed into many megamix tracks and has had several remix versions.

-In 2000, when Melanie Thornton left the group to start with her solo career, La Bouche released a new version of "Be My Lover" with vocals by Natascha Wright, who replaced Thornton as the female singer of the group.
+In 2000, when Thornton left the group to start with her solo career, La Bouche released a new version of "Be My Lover" with vocals by Natascha Wright, who replaced Thornton as the female singer of the group.